 Keeping track of reimbursable expenses

 A reliable system for tracking reimbursable expenses ensures you reap all the benefits you’re entitled to when filing your taxes.
-Expenditures sorted into categories, such as “food”, “travel”, and “office supplies,” can be catalogued quite simply with online bookkeeping software.
+Expenditures sorted into categories, such as “food”, “travel”, and “office supplies,” can be cataloged quite simply with online bookkeeping software.

 Using a dedicated credit card for business expenses, and updating your records on a monthly basis, will put money back in your pocket come tax time.